CAST-Extend/com.castsoftware.aip.datamart/README.md

 compliance_ratio                     | DOUBLE   | The value of 1 - Violation Ratio
 ```
 ### MOD_TECHNICAL_SIZING_MEASURES
-Technical sizes by snaphost, by module and by technology
+Technical sizes by snapshot, by module and by technology
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+-----------